Judith Lenglart and Danielle Gorodenzik in conversation with the artist and curatorial duo Sala-manca

 Diego Rotman We began our project as part of an art platform that we created at Argentina House.
 Actually, it was an institution, but one that we created, to do with South American culture, that featured exhibitions of contemporary art by young artists, and music and theatre performances.
 There was a series of exhibitions, and performances by other people.
 As part of that whole framework, which we called “Sala-manca’, we also performed our first joint project, as the “Sala-manca Theater Group’.

 JL So your background is really performance?

 JL Did you deliberately chose to do your creative work in Jerusalem?

-LM I came here because we wanted to live together—it was hard for me at first, because I had thought that my professional life would be in Tel Aviv.
+LM I came here because we wanted to live together — it was hard for me at first, because I had thought that my professional life would be in Tel Aviv.
 But since we were living here, it was the natural place to start to work.
-We get to know people in Jerusalem, and once we got a feel for the city, we stayed in Jerusalem out of choice.
-Jerusalem is very rich in that regard—it offers a lot of material and challenges to work with, in all senses of the word.
+We got to know people in Jerusalem, and once we got a feel for the city, we stayed in Jerusalem out of choice.
+Jerusalem is very rich in that regard — it offers a lot of material and challenges to work with, in all senses of the word.

-The Passion by Joao Delgado, Sala-manca, The Museum of the Contemporary, Mamuta, 2012, Credit: Guy Yitzhaki
+Sala-manca, The Passion by Joao Delgado, The Museum of the Contemporary, Mamuta, 2012, photo by Guy Yitzhaki

 Soak, Shahar Marcus, Heara #5, 2003

 DG So how did you become part of the art scene?